 For these reasons, note taking is now allowed during TOEFL ITP test administrations.

 Test takers should use the blank spaces in the test book for note taking.
 Test takers are not allowed to bring their own scratch paper, nor will the test administrator distribute scratch paper.
 Answers must be marked on the answer sheets.

 Students with Disabilities and Health-related Needs

-ETS is committed to providing access to test takers with disabilities and health-related needs by providing reasonable accommodations.
+Edufoafrica is committed to providing access to test takers with disabilities and health-related needs by providing reasonable accommodations.
 Some accommodations we offer include extended testing time, extra breaks, a reader, a scribe for answers, braille, large print and a separate testing room.

 For students who have difficulty filling in the bubbles on answer sheets, we suggest that students who are able to do so circle their answers in the test book.
-After the testing session, the test administrator would need to transfer the answers to an answer sheet for processing by ETS.
+After the testing session, the test administrator would need to transfer the answers to an answer sheet for processing by Edufoafrica.
 The student's test book should be attached to the answer sheet.

 Students Requiring Additional Time